themarcusaurelius/Windows-Monitoring/README.md

 This program provides security and application monitoring to windows computers and servers complete with highly engaging visuals and alerting.

-Provides the following features that will be monitored:
+Currently provides the following features that will be monitored:

 <b>Local Terminals:</b>
 - External device plugins and data transfer monitoring